nicrf/not-a-good-ssh-docker/README.md

 # not-a-good-ssh-docker

-Simple tunnel ssh script build for a docker, it's not good and safe.
+Simple tunnel ssh script build for a docker.
 You will be able to tunnel an another docker[SOURCE] to the web (with a proxy server[TARGET]).
-It 's like ngrok but cheap without a great security (password usage).
+It 's like ngrok but cheap without a great security (password usage, see https://serverfault.com/questions/334448/why-is-ssh-password-authentication-a-security-risk).

 Exemple where "web" is the docker service I want to share on web.